-- Make the RFP as long as it needs to be, but no longer.
-The questionnaire should be only as long as you and other reviewers are willing to read, compare, and score the responses - Give yourself enough time.
-It bears repeating: Brands rarely give themselves enough time for the full RFP process, so start early. - Negotiate a contract extension with your vendor before starting the RFP.
+Make the RFP as long as it needs to be, but no longer.
+The questionnaire should be only as long as you and other reviewers are willing to read, compare, and score the responses for each requirement from each vendor.